Nargon271/project-2/README.md

 Seller or buyer can share details by e-mail and then discuss the deal on phone contact.
 Buyers can ask and post questions related to their farming practices.

-## 3.POST AD/LISTING IN ONE MINUTE
+## 3. POST AD/LISTING IN ONE MINUTE
 It let end user to post anything related to Agriculture in one minute.
 Take a snap or upload a photo, just enter the details of the product, click Submit and instantly end user’s Ad will be displayed.